 EMF say that they are not sure that oxo-bio plastic will fully biodegrade, but they know that it is much more likely to fully biodegrade than ordinary plastic.
-EMF do not give any reasons why, once biodegradation has commenced, it should not continue until it is complete.
+We have seen no reasons (and EMF do not give any) why, once biodegradation has commenced, it should not continue until it is complete.